Dragster2/150g-Drum-Combat-Robot/Journal.md

 ![image](https://github.com/user-attachments/assets/c593a38a-ca7e-430c-ba52-2f272148c449)

-My goal with this robot is too have all the weight i have into my weapon so I am going to do something like an 1lb robot I know call vector.
+My goal with this robot is to have all the weight into my weapon so I am going to do something like an 1lb robot I know called vector.
 By not having much armor and using that weight I gain with no or little armor towards my weapon.
 This will potential be better or just a bad idea.

 ![image](https://github.com/user-attachments/assets/21403096-0b54-4678-b553-660596673bf7)